-Former attorney turned florist and owner of Bloomers, Abby Knight (Brooke Shields), finds herself crossing paths with a former courtroom rival, Carson Howell (Jeff Teravainen) when she receives an unusual order to deliver black roses to Professor Barnes (Daniel Kash), a notoriously tough professor at the university where Howell lectures and where her daughter Sydney (Celeste Desjardins) goes.
-But Abby finds herself under suspicion as shortly after a visit to Barnes she comes across Howell dead with a pencil sticking out of his neck which just happens to have her prints on it.
-With detective Reilly (Paulino Nunes) investigating and reporter Conner Mckay (Pat Mastroianni) focusing his reporting on Abby having been a rival of the victim Abby along with her father (Beau Bridges) and former investigator turned bar owner Marco (Brennan Elliott) set about solving the case and clearing Abby's name.
+Former attorney turned florist and owner of Bloomers, Abby Knight (Brooke Shields - Stalking Laura) finds herself crossing paths with a former courtroom rival, Carson Howell (Jeff Teravainen), when she receives an unusual order to deliver black roses to Professor Barnes (Daniel Kash), a notoriously tough professor at the university where Howell lectures and where her daughter, Sydney (Celeste Desjardins), goes.
+But Abby finds herself under suspicion as shortly after a visit to Professor Barnes she comes across Howell dead with a pencil sticking out of his neck, which just happens to have her fingerprints on it.
+With detective Reilly (Paulino Nunes) investigating and reporter Conner Mckay (Pat Mastroianni) focusing his reporting on her having been a rival of the victim, Abby along with her father (Beau Bridges - Christmas in Angel Falls), and former investigator turned bar owner Marco (Brennan Elliott - Love You Like Christmas), set about solving the case and clearing Abby's name.

-So yes there was another "Flower Shop Mystery" movie proving that the TV movie loving audience hasn't yet grown tired of these amateur detective movies despite it feeling like there is a steady flow of these Hallmark murder mystery movies.
-As such with "Flower Shop Mystery: Snipped in the Bud" we get the familiar set up of our crime solver actually being the focus of an investigation when her prints are found on the murder weapon, a sharpened pencil no less.
+So yes there was another "Flower Shop Mystery" movie proving that the TV movie loving audience hasn't grown tired of these amateur detective movies despite it feeling like the market for these Hallmark murder mysteries is already flooded.
+As such with "Flower Shop Mystery: Snipped in the Bud" we get the familiar set up of Abby, our business owner who turns detective, actually she is the focus of an investigation when her prints are found on the murder weapon, a sharpened pencil no less.
 But of course when the body is found there are other possible killers from a rival professor, an assistant, the wife and even a teaching assistant.